Stormtroopers (Imperial Germany): Prior to World War I

 Ever since the introduction of breechloaders, there had been a growing realization that the days of close-order infantry assault were coming to an end.
 For a time, up to the turn of the 19th century, armies tried to circumvent the problem by moving into range in dispersed formations and charging only the last meters, as the French did in the Second Italian War of Independence (1859), the Prussians in the Austro-Prussian War (1866), or the Germans against the French in the Franco-Prussian War (1870–71).

 The advent of the machine gun and the adoption of hydraulic-recoil artillery was a further setback for close order.
 The showing of the Boers against the British in the Second Boer War (1899–1902) fanned an enthusiasm for "Boer tactics": open order tactics reliant more on achieving fire superiority and moving quickly when enemy fire was ineffective than on positioning oneself for the final bayonet charge.

 World War I assault tactics

-In the first part of the war, the standard assault on a trench line consisted of a lengthy artillery barrage all along the line, attempting to smash the enemy positions, followed by a rush forward of infantry in massed lines to overwhelm any remaining defenders.
-This process either failed, or at most gained only a short distance, while incurring enormous casualties, and the armies settled into trench warfare.
+In the beginning of the war, the standard assault on a trench line consisted of a prolonged artillery barrage across the opposing line, attempting to smash the enemy positions, followed by a rush forward of infantry in massed lines to overwhelm any remaining defenders.
+This process either resulted in failure, or at most gained only a short distance, incurring enormous casualties resulting in the armies adopting trench warfare.